kedacore/keda/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] A PR is opened to update the documentation on https://github.com/kedacore/keda-docs
 - [ ] Commits are signed with Developer Certificate of Origin (DCO)
 - [ ] Tests have been added
+- [ ] A PR is opened to update the documentation on https://github.com/kedacore/keda-docs
+- [ ] Changelog has been updated

 Fixes #